Skip to content

 for Claude Code

-• 29 specialist agents — architecture, testing, security, frontend, backend, and more
+• 33 specialist agents — architecture, QA, security, frontend, backend, TUI, and 26 more

-• 35 rules enforced automatically — via pre-commit and pre-push hooks
+• 35 rules enforced at commit time — pre-commit and pre-push hooks catch violations before they reach review

-• Session persistence — context survives across conversations
+• Session persistence — context survives across conversations; pick up exactly where you left off

-• Time tracking — every minute of work is logged to the issue
+• Billing-proof time tracking — every minute logged to the issue; export a defensible invoice in one click

 Mission control for